 We offer a variety of surgical options for treating noncancerous, pre-cancerous, and cancerous moles and lesions.
-To find out which procedure is appropriate for you, call (973) 571-2121 to make an appointment with a health professional or request an appointment online.
-The Dermatology Group provides 24-hour on-call service and offers extended hours for convenient scheduling.
+To find out which procedure is appropriate for yo. or if you would like to speak with one of our board-certified dermatologists, call (973) 571-2121 .

 Understanding Your Treatment

 The purpose of dermatologic surgery is to remove unwanted lesions from the skin or to repair the function or appearance of skin tissue.
 Depending on your individual diagnosis, our physicians may recommend traditional removal, cryosurgery (freezing), laser removal, Mohs surgery or laser surgery in New Jersey.
 Your physician will explain all of your options and help you to choose the treatment you feel most comfortable with.